 Is the security industry the right place to make a career?
 It is a crucial question to ask yourself when choosing a profession for life, but this applies to any field.
-If you are interested in getting a job as a security officer, you may also want to know your future opportunities to grow professionally.
+If you are interested in getting a job as a security officer, you may also want to know the best new and hottest business opportunities to grow professionally.

 The best areas for advancement are management, administration, corporate, and cyber security that as any high-qualified position require a unique set of narrowly specialized skills.
 You can even get a degree in the cyber security services area now!